Skip to main content

 Family Practice, PeaceHealth Family Medicine Southwest

-Dr. Linares was born in Colombia and moved to the United States to pursue public health education.
-She earned a masters and doctorate in public health from the University of Texas School of Public Health in Houston.
-She moved to Brooklyn, New York, to pursue a postdoctoral fellowship related to obesity and at the same time completed her residency in family Medicine.
+Dr. Adriana Linares was born in Colombia and moved to the United States to pursue Public Health education.
+She earned a MPH and a Doctorate in Public Health at the University of Texas School of Public Health in Houston, Texas.
+She moved to Brooklyn, NY to pursue a postdoctoral fellowship related to obesity and at the same time completed her residency in Family Medicine.
+Dr. Linares has worked on research and medicine for long time.
 She has special interest in working with women and underrepresented communities.
-She has been a faculty member for the last 16 years and currently she is the associate program director of the PeaceHealth Family Medicine Southwest in Vancouver, Washington.
-She is pursuing a master’s degree in informatics with the idea of becoming board certified to learn more about the use of electronic health records and the end-users' satisfaction with it.
-Dr. Linares like to travel, cook, read, study, and learn more about medicine.
-Her favorite character is Mickey Mouse and her house is full of little stuffed mice all over (different sizes)!
+She has been a faculty members for the last 16 years and currently she is the Associate Program Director of the PeaceHealth Family Medicine Southwest located in Vancouver, WA.
+She is also pursuing a master’s degree in Informatics with the idea of becoming board certified to learn more about the use of Electronic Health Records and the end-users' satisfaction with it.
+Dr. Linares like to travel, cook, read, study and learn more about Medicine.
+Her favorite character is Mickey Mouse and her house is full of little stuffed mice all over (different sizes)!!!

 Leo Morales, MD, PhD